Chams: Numbers

 The number of Balamon Cham Hindus in Vietnam were declared at 64,547 (36%) out of a total Cham population of 178,948 according to the 2019 population census.
 They do not have a caste system, although previously they may have been divided between the Nagavamshi Kshatriya and the Brahmin castes, the latter of which would have represented a small minority of the population.

 Hindu temples are known as Bimong in Cham language, but are commonly referred to as tháp "stupa", in Vietnamese.
 The priests are divided into three levels, where the highest rank are known as Po Adhia or Po Sá, followed by Po Tapáh and the junior priests Po Paséh.
-By the 17th century, due to pressures from king Po Rome, the Ahier (Balamon) were forced to accept Allah as the most supreme God while retaining the worships of other Balamon deities in their faiths.

 The majority of Hindu Chams in Vietnam (also known as the Eastern Chams) are syncretic Ahiér Hindu and Bani Muslims and they mostly live in Central Vietnam, while Southern Vietnam's Chams and their Cambodian counterparts are largely Sunni Muslim, as Islamic conversion happened relatively late.
 A number emigrated to France in the late 1960s during the Vietnam War.
-In the Mekong Delta, the Sunni community (which mainly Chams) has a population of around 25,000 in 2006.
+In the Mekong Delta, the mainly Cham Sunni community has a population of around 25,000 in 2006.

 Cuisine

-Nowadays, Cham cuisine is classified as one of the ethnic cuisines of Cambodia, Vietnam and Hainan.

-Cham cuisine is diversified and is distinguished by the food prohibitions in two of the main religions practised by Chams: Hindus not eating beef, and Muslims not eating pork, while Buddhists cook both of these two types of meat.

-The typical Cham meal consists of plain or fried jasmine rice, served with a broth soup, grilled meat and vegetables, steamed dishes, stews, curry and salad.
-Desserts are only eaten at snack time or during traditional festivals.
-Fresh fruits are preferred at the end of the meal, as for all Southeast Asian peoples.
-Some notable Cham dishes: